 Serving Clients in Rutland, Vermont

 Rutland is the county seat of Rutland County, Vermont and has a population of just over 16,000.
-It is located in the midst of the town of Rutland, and is approximately 20 miles to the east of New York State.
-Rutland is Vermont’s third largest city, beat only by Burlington and South Burlington.
+It is located in the midst of the town of Rutland and is Vermont’s third largest city, beat only by Burlington and South Burlington.

 Rutland’s downtown area is listed as a historic district on the National Register of Historic Places.
 Its downtown includes an area called Merchant’s Row, which is a restored street that dates back to the mid-19th century.
 There are more than 108 buildings in the downtown area that are listed independently on the National Register of Historic Places.
 Residents and visitors can also enjoy Pine Hall Park, which is a 275-acre park offering hiking, mountain biking, and other recreational opportunities.